bethanrv/Weather-Information-System/README.md

         - git clone https://github.com/bethanrv/Weather-Information-System.git
     - Install npm: Use the following command to inside the Weather-Information-System directory.
         - npm install
+    - Install Express: We use express to create a minimal REST API.
+To install Express, use the following npm command.
+        - npm install express
+    - Install Axios: We use axios for promise-based requests to OpenWeatherMap.
+To install Axios, use the following npm command.
+        - npm install axios
+    - Install dotenv: We use dotenv to load environment variables from our .env file.
+To install dotenv, use the following npm command.
+        - npm install dotenv
     - Start the Server: Once everything is installed, you can run the server via the following command.
 This will start the server on localhost:3000
         - npm start
 - Setup for python client: